8 Things You Should Know About the Rasmussen University RN to BSN Online Program

 Advance your nursing education

 You know you’re ready to continue progressing on your nursing career path by earning your BSN.
-And now you know how Rasmussen College is capable of helping you get there.
+And now you know how Rasmussen University is capable of helping you get there.

 If you’re ready to take the next step, visit our RN to BSN online program page to request more information.